One Man (film)

 One Man is a Canadian drama film, released in 1977.
+It was directed by Robin Spry and stars Len Cariou.

+Plot

-Directed by Robin Spry, the film stars Len Cariou as Jason Brady, a television journalist in Montreal who is investigating a chemical leak from a local factory which has poisoned a number of children.
+Jason Brady is a television journalist in Montreal, who is investigating a chemical leak from a local factory which has poisoned a number of children.

+Production

 The film, made on a budget of $615,283., had relatively limited theatrical distribution, screening only in Toronto and Ottawa before airing on CBC Television in 1979.
 It also had a brief theatrical run in New York City, following Cariou's Tony Award-winning performance in Sweeney Todd: The Demon Barber of Fleet Street.